maxux/rtinfo/README.md

 # rtinfo
-rtinfo is a collection of tools to centralize realtime system monitoring
+rtinfo is a lightweight collection of tools to centralize realtime system monitoring, using low bandwidth small footprint and small amount of dependencies

 ## Contents
 - `rtinfo-client`: remote udp client (using librtinfo to collects data)